sage-code/.github/profile/README.md

 ## Contribute 🎁

 You can join our community and contribute to our projects.
 You must be invited to participate.
-If you read our home-page you will larn about our projects.
-You can follow our training program.
-When you are ready you can claim a role and we grant you acces to our projects.
+If you read our home-page you will larn about our projects, then you can follow our training program.
+When you are ready you can claim a role and we will grant you acces to our code.

 * [Sage-Code Laboratory](http://sagecode.net)
 * [How to Contribute](https://github.com/sage-code/.github/tree/main/profile/contribute.md)